 Like so many blogs, Sara and I started out just having a little fun with it.
 That’s not to say that it’s not still fun, but we just never dreamed it would grow like it has.
 Buddy and I were about to start the incredible process of building a house and I wanted a way to share the progress with friends and family.
 I documented the construction progress beginning here if you want to check it out.
 The tour of the completed interior of the house begins here.
 Many days you can find me writing from the back porch, which is my favorite “room” of the house.
 We are truly living a dream with this “walkable community” lifestyle.
 We are less than 1/2 mile from the center of an adorable small town right outside of Atlanta.
 To be able to walk to parks, restaurants and events in town is just the best!
 You can read here about our decision to make this is our home and an overview of this great little town.

 Though we have been in the Atlanta area for many years I was born in Jacksonville, Florida, and have roots in the farm country of north Florida about an hour west of there.
 My mother’s side of the family has a wonderful event each winter that really shows off the character of that area.
 It’s called a Cane Grinding.
-Check out what that means here.
-I see this blog as a chance to document, for future generations, some of our family history — through recipes, photos and projects with our treasures.
+If you’re interested in learning more about that Southern tradition you can check it out.
+I see this blog as a chance to document, for future generations, some of our family history — through recipes, photos and stories.

 Home and family are where my heart lies.
 To have you come into my home and think the table is beautiful and the food tasty warms my heart.
 But, best of all, is to know that guests in my home feel comfortable and want to come back.
 The best way I’ve found to accomplish that is to throw in a little fun and laughter in whatever I’m doing.